AugustineStav/Angular-Differential-Imaging/README.md

 Angular Differential Imaging (ADI): a technique that removes a parent star's light and reveals exoplanets.

 This code requires the astropy and skimage pages Python pages.
+The input are FITS files and whitespace delimited parallactic angles.

 ADI uses the rotation of the sky during an observation of a star.
 An average of the images take are used to subtract the parent star's light, the images are de-rotated and combined, and direct images of the exoplanets are produced.